failsafe-lib/failsafe.dev/rate-limiter.md

 ## How It Works

-When the number of executions through the rate limiter exceeds the configured max per time period, further executions will either fail with `RateLimitExceededException` or will block and wait until permitted.
+When the number of executions through the rate limiter exceeds the configured max per time period, further executions will either fail with `RateLimitExceededException` or will wait until permitted.

 ## Smooth Rate Limiter